Last updated on March 15th, 2019 at 02:21 pm

 I am a living, breathing example of someone who created a home-cook American dream mom life.

-This week, my beautiful sister came out to our home for Sunday supper with my two oh-so-yummy little nieces, and her new beau whom we were meeting for the first time, a Brit, from Australia.
+This week, my beautiful sister came out to our home for Sunday supper with my two oh-so-yummy little nieces and her beau, whom we were meeting for the first time, a Brit from Australia.

-Planning the menu with the whirling and swirling thoughts of summertime food and beverage fun is a personal delight where I used to consult my enormous library of cookbooks, and now I can call on my mental repertoire of food favorites.
+Planning the menu with the whirling and swirling thoughts of summertime food and beverage fun is a personal delight.
+I used to consult my enormous library of cookbooks, and now I can call on my mental repertoire of food favorites.

-Another couple of things I find crucial for a successful home cooking event (success measured both on happy taste buds as well as happy feelings) are to make and set up as much in advance as possible, and in the summertime, not to heat the house.
+Another couple of things I find crucial for a successful home cooking event (success measured both by happy taste buds and happy feelings) are to make and set up as much in advance as possible and, in the summertime, not to heat the house.

-Many times, I find dishes like my smoked salmon, dill, and capers deviled egg filling improve with an overnight in the fridge.
+I often find dishes like my smoked salmon, dill, and capers deviled egg filling improve with an overnight in the fridge.

-And I don’t know about you, but I loathe with all of my might, being invited over for a meal to someone’s home, to have the host or hostess in the kitchen or at the grill the entire time.
-I’ll go one step further saying that it hurts my feelings, I think it’s rude, and I’ll never want to come back.
+And I don’t know about you, but I loathe with all of my might being invited over for a meal to someone’s home to have the host or hostess in the kitchen or at the grill the entire time.
+I’ll go one step further, saying that it hurts my feelings, I think it’s rude, and I’ll never want to return.

 It had to be said.

-For this mid-July special event for four adults and four children, I quickly dreamed up a cool/hot or chilled/spicy menu beginning with a garden-herbed, lemon-zest, goat-cheese spread and cambozola cheese with crackers.
+For this mid-summer special event for four adults and four children, I quickly dreamed up a cold/hot or chilled/spicy menu beginning with a garden-herbed, lemon zest, goat cheese spread, and cambozola cheese with crackers.

 I knew my four, and six-year-old nieces may or may not chow down on these cheeses, but I also know that my children, their two older cousins, who love these cheeses, might influence their younger cousins into trying something new—sort of like a palate-expanding, peer-pressure deal.